limeunhee/Trail-stats-analysis/README.md

   <img src="./images/stats_route_type.png" width=600/>
 <br>
 &nbsp;
-<b>Table 1.</b> Stats for hypothesis testing 2
+<b>Table 2.</b> Stats for hypothesis testing 2
 </p>

-H0: mean star rating for the three groups are the same
+H<sub>0</sub>: mean star rating for the groups (two for t-test, three for ANOVA) are the same
-Ha: mean star rating for the three groups are not the same
+H<sub>a</sub>: mean star rating for the groups are not the same
 ⍺ = 0.05

 Result:
-Using scipy in Python, the returned F value was 116 and p-value was 7.9E-51.
+Using `scipy`, the returned F value was 116 and p-value was 7.9 x 10<sup>-51</sup>.
 Using a Welch's T-test (assuming non-equal population variance) for three pairs (loop, out & back), (loop, point to point), and (out and back, point to point), it is also shown we can reject the null hypothesis.
 Thus, the mean star rating for the different route types are not the same.
 Looking at the star rating distribution of the point to point trails, we see that there is higher percentage of 5 star trails in this group.
 Point-to-point trails are the trails with different start and end points, which are generally long distance trails.
 Similar to difficulty, it is possible that there could be a greater sense of achievement or some self-selection process of people who choose to go on these kind of hikes and review them.